 Try Your Luck at a Casino (Nearby Hotels)

 Reno is one of the most popular places in the country to try your luck and casino-hop on a night out on the town.
 Whether you enjoy poker, blackjack, slot machines, or just walking around casinos to people-watch, there are endless opportunities for these pursuits in Reno.
 One popular casino here is the Eldorado Resort Casino, which has over a dozen restaurants and bars, a great buffet, and frequent concert performances.
-Other top casinos in Reno to check out are the Atlantic Casino Resort & Spa, the Peppermill Reno, and the Silver Legacy Resort & Casino.
+Other top casinos in Reno to check out are the Atlantis Casino Resort & Spa, the Peppermill Reno, and the Silver Legacy Resort & Casino.

 Take a Hike at a Local Park (Nearby Hotels)